PX4/PX4-Devguide/en/advanced/camera_trigger.md

 ![](../../assets/photogrammetry.png)

-In this example, we will use a Seagull MAP2 trigger cable to interface to a Sony QX-1 and use the setup to create ground mosaics after flying a fully autonomous mission.
+In this example, we will use a Seagull MAP2 trigger cable to interface to a Sony QX-1 and use the setup to create orthomosaics after flying a fully autonomous mission.

 #### Trigger settings :